 Running through downtown San Diego, Linear Park is a vibrant, palm-lined ribbon that parallels an active trolley line along Harbor Drive.
 The trail provides direct access to many of the city's highlights, and its rich supply of public art, grassy areas, water fountains and people-watching opportunities makes the promenade a San Diego highlight in itself.

-You'll want to start on the northern end of the trail, where there is ample parking in a lot on West Broadway across the street from the Santa Fe Depot.
-Built in 1915 in the classic Spanish mission and Colonial Revival style, the depot is a terminus of the nation's second-busiest Amtrak rail corridor, San Diego Northern's Coaster commuter route.
+You'll want to start on the northern end of the trail, where there is ample parking in a lot on West Broadway across the street from the Santa Fe Depot (Union Station).
+Built in 1915 in the classic Spanish mission and Colonial Revival style, the depot is a terminus of the popular Coaster commuter route.
 Once at risk of being torn down and now widely celebrated, the historic depot is worth a visit before heading out on the trail.
 Listed in the National Register of Historic Places, the depot also houses the library of the San Diego Railroad Museum.

 The trail begins just west of the active railroad tracks.
 Head south for an eighth of a mile, and follow the trail as it becomes a wide path weaving between two apartment buildings.
 After passing the buildings, turn left onto G Street, cross Kettner Boulevard and reconnect with the off-street path on the south side of the street.
 The wide variety of sights to take in along the trail makes it ideal for a leisurely bike ride or stroll.